Sylvania cross country runner discusses being disqualified for wearing hijab

 A local high school cross country runner was disqualified after her recent race, because she was wearing a hijab.
 Was someone in the wrong with the disqualification or not?

-Noor Abukaram is a junior in high school and proudly wears her Nike sport hijab when running for Sylvania Northview, and it's never been a problem for the last three years, until her most recent meet.
+Noor Abukaram is a junior in high school and proudly wears her Nike sport hijab when running for Sylvania Northview, and it's never been a problem for the last three years, until a meet last week.

 Officials began their usual uniform check before the race.
 When Noor saw officials talking to each other, she assumed it was about her hijab.